umegaya/naquid/README.md

     - server: passive
       - server connection object is the exactly same life cycle with connection itself
       - disconnect == every resouce related with the connection is deleted.
+    - caution about connection close (public reset) for multi-threading server
+      - because packet order may not keep between client and server, its possible that connection close frame "overtake" unreceived stream frame.
+      - we cannot assure that all sent stream frame received before trailing close frame.
+      - if some packet "must" received before closing connection, need to confirm with reply (nq_rpc_t) or stream ack (nq_stream_t).
 - stream type
   - rpc
   - stream